Jump to accessibility statement Skip to content

 BSc (Hons) Mental Health Nursing Practice

-After caring for a family member who had various mental health problems, Nichola Laidler wanted to make a positive difference to others in a similar situation by taking on BSc (Hons) Mental Health Nursing Practice degree and then getting employed in the NHS or based in the community after graduating.
-Studying at the University, Nichola loves the fact that she can put the theory into practice while on placements.
+After caring for a family member who had various mental health problems, Nichola Laidler wanted to make a positive difference to others in a similar situation by taking on the BSc (Hons) Mental Health Nursing Practice degree, pursuing a career in the NHS after graduating.
+Studying at the University, Nichola loves the fact that she can put theory into practice while on placement.

-I chose to study at the University of Sunderland due to its modern and high-quality facilities; including the newly built mental health ward which enables you to integrate both theory and clinical practice.
+I chose to study at the University of Sunderland due to its modern and high quality facilities, including the newly built mental health ward which enables you to integrate both theory and clinical practice.

-The best aspects of the course are simulations with real people known as PCPIs (Patient, Carer & Public Involvement) who are previous patients or carers of people with mental health problems.
-This gives you real hands-on experience that you would not be able to get elsewhere and builds up your confidence especially when going out into practice on your first placement.
+The best aspects of the BSc (Hons) Mental Health Nursing Practice course are the simulations with real people known as PCPIs (Patient, Carer and Public Involvement) who are previous patients or carers of people with mental health problems.
+This gives you real hands-on experience that you wouldn't be able to get elsewhere and builds up your confidence, especially when going out on your first placement.
+Placements really help us embed our learning further, providing an excellent opportunity to be involved with patients' care from day one and working with a range of healthcare professionals.

-I would definitely recommend the University of Sunderland.
-Not only because of its first class facilities but the support and encouragement that you get from staff is second to none.
-Their knowledge within their specialisms is demonstrated in teaching sessions and we as students benefit fully from their expertise.
-The library is also a great resource as it provides study skills sessions for students to develop their academic skills as well as being a great place if you need a quiet place to study.
+I would definitely recommend the University of Sunderland, not only because of its first class facilities, but the support and encouragement that you get from staff is second to none.
+Their knowledge within their specialisms is demonstrated in teaching sessions and we, as students, benefit fully from their expertise.
+The library is also a great resource as it provides study skills sessions for students to develop their academic skills, as well as being a great place if you need a quiet place to study.

 Published 20 March 2019